Widow ‘could not register’ that husband was ringleader of London Bridge attack

 The tickets were bought around the beginning of 2016, when Butt started associating with hate preacher Anjem Choudary, the inquest heard.

-Mr Hough said: “Khuram bought a ticket to Turkey, or tickets to Turkey, and you had a real concern that his plan was to go to Syria to fight.”
+Mr Hough asked: “You had a real concern that his plan was to go to Syria to fight?”

 She replied: “Yes, because the people he was hanging around with at that time had those views.”